-If you're the victim of a crime, have witnessed a crime, or are a Campus Security Authority (CSA) who has become aware of a crime, we encourage you to report it as soon as possible.
+If you are the victim or witness of a crime, or are a Campus Security Authority (CSA) or Title IX responsible authority who has become aware of a crime, we encourage you to report it as soon as possible.
 All reports are held in confidence to the extent allowed by law.
 Victims and witnesses may make anonymous reports.

 To report a crime on campus, use one of the tools below.

 - Contact the University of Texas Police at Houston (UTP-H) at 713-792-2890.

 - Complete one of our reporting forms: